questdb/questdb/README.md

 - Operating system - **x86-64**: Windows, Linux, FreeBSD and OSX / **ARM
   (AArch64/A64)**: Linux
-- Java 8 64-bit.
-We recommend Oracle Java 8, but OpenJDK8 will also work
+- Java 11 64-bit.
+We recommend Oracle Java 11, but OpenJDK 11 will also work
   (although a little slower)
 - Maven 3 (from your package manager on Linux / OSX ([Homebrew](https://github.com/Homebrew/brew)) or